hynek/svcs/docs/integrations/index.md

 Framework integrations are the main way to use *svcs*.
 Thanks to its flexibility, it's possible to integrate with any framework in their own most idiosyncratic way.

-*svcs* currently ships inegrations for the following ones:
+*svcs* currently integrates out-of-the-box with the following ones:

 ```{toctree}
 :maxdepth: 1